Foxtrot (album): Critical reception

 Initial reception for this album was mixed.
 Robert Christgau gave the album a "C".
 In his review for Sounds magazine, Jerry Gilbert thought Genesis "almost achieved the perfect album".
 At times he noticed "the overall sound does lack the required vitality" and moments where the band "are trying just that little bit too hard", but such moments "are sporadic", and considered it more interesting than Trespass and Nursery Cryme.
 Welch thought Foxtrot was "a milestone in the group's career", "an important point of development in British group music", and that the band had reached "a creative peak".
 A short critical review from Rich Aregood in the Philadelphia Daily News read: "Genesis still has trouble putting songs together, but they play and sing beautifully."

 Retrospective reviews of the album have been more positive.
 Stephen Thomas Erlewine said Foxtrot was "the first time that Genesis attacked like a rock band".
 François Couture, on AllMusic, described "Supper's Ready" as the band's "undisputed masterpiece".
 BBC Music gave a favourable review, liking the production but feeling the lyrics had dated.
 The Rolling Stone Record Guide gave the album three stars (out of five) in its 1979 first edition, then dropped it in its 2nd edition in 1983 when the album went out of issue.

-In 2015, the album was ranked in Rolling Stone magazine's list of the 50 Greatest Prog Rock Albums of All Time.
+In 2015, the album was ranked no. 14 in Rolling Stone magazine's list of the 50 Greatest Prog Rock Albums of All Time.
 XTC guitarist Dave Gregory said: "To this day Foxtrot is a magical album.
 "Supper's Ready" became like an addiction.
 It had such a great sound, and enough mystery to make you want to hear it over and over again ...
 To this day, I will never tire of it".
 Faith No More bassist Bill Gould named it one of the ten albums that changed his life.

 In 2023, Sean Murphy of PopMatters included the album in his list of the best progressive rock albums of the "classic era".
 He wrote that the album is "where Peter Gabriel made his play for the whackiest and most wonderful frontman in the crowded prog circus."
 According to him, "Supper's Ready" is considered by many fans to be the "ultimate Genesis song, if not the apotheosis of progressive rock."
+Keyboardist Tony Banks has described the record as his "favourite" of the early albums.